LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 ### What's an intent?

-Intents are great for when you need a looser approach to matching than pattern matching.
-Since pattern matching looks for an *exact* match for your defined expression, it might "miss" different synonyms, phrasings, formats, and so on.
-With intents, instead of looking for specific patterns in the user input (for example, the pattern "bill"), the bot uses a Natural Language Understanding (NLU) engine to look for the intent specified and trigger the interaction configured to respond to the intent.
+Intents are meant for when you need a looser approach to matching than pattern matching.
+Since pattern matching looks for an *exact* match to a defined expression, it might "miss" different synonyms, phrasings, formats, and so on.
+With intents, instead of looking for specific patterns in the user utterance (for example, the pattern "bill"), the bot uses a Natural Language Understanding (NLU) engine to look for the intent specified, and it triggers the bot interaction that's configured to respond to the intent.

 Intents match an entire sentence against a set of training sentences or Knowledge Base articles, and the results are scored based on level of confidence: VERY GOOD, GOOD, FAIR PLUS, FAIR, POOR.
-From the input sentence, the NLU engine derives an intent to which the bot responds.
-For example, if you configured your bot to respond to a "billing" intent, the NLU engine doesn't just look for the word "billing"; it analyzes any sentence the user might input and tries to understand if the "billing" intent is present.
-If the intent is present, the NLU "tells" the bot that it is, and the relevant dialog triggers.
+From the input sentence, the NLU engine derives the intent to which the bot responds.
+For example, if you've configured a bot to respond to a "billing" intent, the NLU engine doesn't just look for the word "billing."
+It analyzes any sentence the user might input and tries to understand if the "billing" intent is present.
+If the intent is present, the NLU "tells" the bot that it is, and the relevant bot dialog triggers.

 ### Add an intent